zopefoundation/zc.zk/src/zc/zk/README.txt

    object.

 ``get_properties(path)``
-   Get the properties for the node at the given path as a dictionary.
+   Get the raw properties for the node at the given path as a dictionary.

-   This is more efficient than ``properties`` when all you need is to read the properties once, as it doesn't create a `zc.zk.Properties`_ object.
+   This method is mainly for internal use.
+Because it doesn't resolve property links, it's of dubious use for applications.

+   (It's only included in the documentation because it was included
+    before with a suggestion that it was more efficient than ``properties``, which it is if you just want raw data.)

 ``import_tree(text[, path='/'[, trim[, acl[, dry_run]]]])``
     Create tree nodes by importing a textual tree representation.